Zariski density of crystalline representations for any p-adic field: Introduction.

-A more important ingredient ( and a main theme of this article) is to construct a $p$-adic family of trianguline representations, which can be seen as a $p$-adic avatar of Gouv\^ea-Mazur's infinite fern consisting of overconvergent modular forms.
-When $K=\mathbb{\mathbb{Q}}_p$ and $d=2$, two different constructions by Colmez and Kisin are known.
-Colmez (\cite{Co08}) explicitly constructed (more generally) a $p$-adic family of rank two trianguline $(\varphi,\Gamma)$-modules over the Robba ring of affinoid.
-On the other hands, Kisin (\cite{Ki03}) constructed $X_{fs}$ ( which is a Zariski closed subspace of $\mathfrak{X}_{\overline{V}}\times_E\mathbb{G}_{m/E}^{\mathrm{an}}$) an approximation of a $p$-adic family of trianguline representations, which we call finite slope subspace.
-When $K=\mathbb{Q}_p$, for any $d\in \mathbb{Z}_{\geqq 1}$, Chenevier (\cite{Ch10}) recently generalized Colmez's construction, he constructed a universal $p$-adic family of rank $d$ trianguline $(\varphi,\Gamma)$-modules by establishing the cohomology theory of $(\varphi,\Gamma)$-modules over the Robba ring of affinoid.
-Because his construction depends on the explicit structure of $(\varphi,\Gamma)$-modules only for $K=\mathbb{Q}_p$, we cannot directly generalize his results for any $K$-case.
-A main feature of this article is to modify and to generalize Kisin's $X_{fs}$ for any $K$ and for any $d$ (when $d=2$, we have already done this in \cite{Na10}) of which we explain below more precisely.
+The other one (i.e. the construction of a $p$-adic family of trianguline representations) is more important, which can be seen as a construction of local analogue of eigenvarieties.
+For $K=\mathbb{\mathbb{Q}}_p$ and $d=2$, two different constructions by Colmez and Kisin are known.
+Colmez \cite{Co08} explicitly constructed (more generally) a $p$-adic family of rank two trianguline $(\varphi,\Gamma)$-modules over the Robba ring by explicitly calculating the cohomology of some rank one $(\varphi,\Gamma)$-modules over the relative Robba ring of affinoid algebras.
+On the other hands, Kisin \cite{Ki03} constructed a Zariski closed subspace $X_{fs}$ of $\mathcal{X}_{\overline{V}}\times_E\mathbb{G}_{m/E}^{\mathrm{an}}$ using his theory of the finite slope subspace, which is (roughly) defined as the subspace consisting of the points $([V],\lambda)\in \mathcal{X}_{\overline{V}}\times_E\mathbb{G}_{m/E}^{\mathrm{an}}$ such that $\bold{D}^+_{\mathrm{crys}}(V)^{\varphi=\lambda}\not=0$, and showed that the family of $p$-adic Galois representation on this subspace is a universal (in some sense) $p$-adic family of trianguline representations.
+For any $d\in \mathbb{Z}_{\geqq 1}$ but for $K=\mathbb{Q}_p$, Chenevier \cite{Ch13} recently generalized Colmez's construction and constructed a universal $p$-adic family of rank $d$ trianguline $(\varphi,\Gamma)$-modules by further developing the cohomology theory of $(\varphi,\Gamma)$-modules over the relative Robba ring of affinoid algebras.
+Because his calculation of cohomologies heavily depends on the explicit structure of $(\varphi,\Gamma)$-modules which is available only for $K=\mathbb{Q}_p$, we cannot directly generalize his results for general $K$.
+The main feature of this article is to construct $p$-adic families of trianguline representations for any $d$ and for any $K$ by generalizing Kisin's theory of finite slope subspace.
+For $d=2$, we have already done this in \cite{Na10}.
+To generalize the construction of \cite{Na10} for higher dimensional case, we use an idea of Bella\"iche-Chenevier of using exterior products in the study of trianguline deformations.
+We explain our results in detail below.